 Senate Bill 573 amends the definition of bingo in Wisconsin law to clarify the circumstances under which certain games are classified as bingo.
 Currently, bingo is defined as a game of chance where players pay to participate using standardized cards, and winners are determined based on a specific arrangement of numbers.
 The bill specifies that bingo does not include games that utilize free cards and donated prizes, provided that participants do not pay any consideration.
 This distinction is important as it allows for the inclusion of games that may not fit the traditional definition of bingo due to the absence of payment from players.

 The new legal language inserted into the statute explicitly states that the definition of bingo excludes games using free cards and donated prizes, regardless of whether the host or sponsor compensates others for prizes or logistical support.
-This change aims to provide clarity and ensure that such games are not classified as bingo under the law, potentially impacting regulations and oversight related to these types of games.
+This amendment aims to provide clarity and potentially expand the types of bingo-related activities that can be conducted without falling under the traditional regulatory framework.

 Statutes affected: Bill Text: 563.03(1m), 563.03